 Soil and Transplanting

-Well-draining succulent soil is essential to prevent root rot in these plants.
+Plant Crassula in a well-draining soil mix to prevent root rot in these plants.

 A commercial cactus mix or a coarse, sandy soil can be mixed together in the ratio of 2:1 for a good draining mix.

-You can also add in perlite mixed with a cactus potting mix for a similar effect.
+Mixing in perlite with a cactus potting mix for a similar effect.

 If you choose to transplant your kebab bush, make sure to do so in the warmer months and don’t let your transplanted succulent sit in water at any cost.